-The idea of the optimal control problem is to enforce the stability property of a system and to compute a feedback, which is optimal in the sense of the key performance indicator.
-A simple way to check whether a feedback stabilizes a system, the following condition can be used.
+The idea of the optimal control problem is to enforce the stability property of a system and to compute a feedback that is optimal in terms of the key performance indicator.
+A simple way to check whether a feedback stabilizes a system is to use the following condition.